 As a parent we all know that there are plenty of times when siblings bicker with one another, when possessiveness of toys or jealousy over privileges that come with age get in the way of “just getting along”.
 That's just part of life- especially in a big family.

 Our oldest son Kyle decided to participate in our elementary school's band program by studying the clarinet in 4th and 5th grade.
 He was enthusiastic about learning how to play and told us how much he enjoyed it, but the first year I could barely motivate him to practice at home.

 A week or two later he asked me if I had received a letter in the mail inviting him to join the district band- but I had not, and so I decided that while my son might be disappointed that he wasn't included in this special group, this would be a perfect learning opportunity for him to understand that it takes dedication and practice in order to excel, and he hadn't put in the effort up to this point.
-So I sat down with him and had this whole big discussion about effort… and about how we can't be “naturally gifted” at everything we try, sometimes we need to work at it…. and so on.
+So I sat down with him and had this whole big discussion about effort- and about how we can't be “naturally gifted” at everything we try, sometimes we need to work at it- and so on.

 Because apparently my son is somewhat “naturally gifted” when it comes to the clarinet (something I would only know if I actually heard him practice) and his band teacher had followed up with him to find out why his permission slip wasn't yet signed by his Mom to allow him to join the district band!

 Over the course of the school year, Kyle did start to take out his clarinet more often at home to practice his pieces for both the school band and the district band.
-And sometime last winter I received an email from his teacher asking permission for Kyle to be featured in some instructional band videos for the school website because he was such a dedicated player.
+I even received an email from his teacher asking permission for Kyle to be featured in some instructional band videos for the school website because he was such a dedicated player.

-Now while all of this is a cute story about Kyle and his hidden musical talents, the other unforseen bonus in all of this is the way that it has inspired my younger children to want to play an instrument too, and to actually put forth some effort into practice time!
+Now while all of this is a cute story about Kyle and his hidden musical talents, the other unforeseen bonus in all of this is the way that it has inspired my younger children to want to play an instrument as well- and to actually put forth some effort into practice time!

-And when I casually throw out the suggestion that they each need to practice for 30 minutes after dinner- they practically race to their instrument cases, and before long the sounds of a symphony warming-up quickly fills my house.
+Now when I casually throw out the suggestion that they each need to practice for 30 minutes after dinner- they practically race to their instrument cases, and before long the sounds of a symphony warming-up quickly fills my house.